rise-lang/mlir_deprecated/notes.md

+03. October:
+### TableGen
+#### the good
+* now _finally_ working with the CMake build process
+* generated files look similar to generated files from other dialects.
+#### the bad (resolved)
+* first we had undefined references to ArrayRef
+* structuring of namespaces to mlir::lift around the import statements of generated files resolved this.
+#### the ugly (to be resolved)
+* now linking throws some undefined reference errors
+* could be due to further namespace issues
+* will try to remove namespace lift, it is a leftover of the Toy example

+old:
 ### Questions
 * Should Lift Primitives be MLIR Ops? -probably yes
 * In Standard_Dialect/Toy_Tutorial they use a `constant` operation to enable the definition of constants